aneto0/MARTe2/Docs/User/source/tutorial/hello_world/hello_world_faq.rst

    All the MARTe component properties, including those of DataSources are specific to the component and are documented in the component API documentation.

+.. dropdown:: Why do I see the acronym "DDB" in many configuration files?
+   :icon: question

+   The DDB is the name of the original implementation of the GAMDataSource in MARTe1.
+It is used interchangeably with GAMDataSource in MARTe2, and it is still present in many configuration files for historical reasons.
+The DDB is a simple DataSource that provides an interface for GAMs to exchange data between each other, without any connection to external hardware or software.